 The quantity of surface water proposed to be made available by SEWD for the water transfer will not exceed 20 percent of the water that would have been applied in absence of the transfer.
-The proposed project would idle up to approximately 20% of the irrigable acreage in SEWD's service area, up to about 3,756.6 acres, that would otherwise be irrigated in 2022.
+The proposed project would idle up to approximately 20% of the irrigable acreage in SEWD's service area, up to about 3,756.6 acres, that would otherwise be irrigated in 2023.
 To determine the amount of transfer water made available, DWR applies an applied water calculation using a pre-determined evapo-transpiration rate of applied water (ETAW), as identified in the Draft Technical Information.
 Traditionally, the per-acre ETAW value for rice culture was 3.3 AF per acre; however, in the Draft Technical Information published for 2020 water transfers, DWR unilaterally reduced the ETAW value to 3.0 AF per acre.
-SEWD and other Sacramento Valley water agencies and their rice growers have objected to this change and are currently negotiating with DWR to maintain the 3.3 AF per acre value until DWR's decision can be properly vetted and scientifically peer reviewed.
-Thus, the water made available for transfer by reduced crop evapotranspiration for the projected idled acreage could be up to 12,396.8 AF (3,756.6 acres x 3.3 AF/acre).
-This amount is strictly being used in this document to analyze the maximum quantity of transfer water that could be made available by SEWD.
-However, it was decided by DWR for 2021 crop idling water transfers, the per-acre ETAW value for rice culture would be 3.0.
-As result, the amount of water made available for transfer by reduced crop evapotranspiration for the projected idled acreage is 11,270 AF (3,756.6 acres x 3.0 AF/acre).
+SEWD and other Sacramento Valley water agencies and their rice growers have objected to this change and following coordination with DWR, it was decided by DWR for 2023 crop idling water transfers, the ETAW value for rice culture would be 3.0 AF per acre.
+As result, the amount of water made available for transfer by reduced crop evapotranspiration for the projected idled acreage is 11,270 af (3,756.6 acres x 3.0 af/acre).

 SEWD would also generate water for transfer via groundwater substitution using its two wells located in Sutter County.
 One of these wells has a production capacity of approximately 2,900 gallons per minute (GPM) and the other a capacity of 3,800 GPM.
 Both wells are powered by electric pumps.
-Assuming that groundwater substitution pumping could commence on May 1, 2022, these two pumps could generate approximately 4,540 AF by September 30, 2022, of which 3,950 AF would be available for transfer after subtracting assumed streamflow depletion losses of 13%.
+Assuming that groundwater substitution pumping could commence on May 1, 2023, these two pumps could generate approximately 4,540 AF by September 30, 2023, of which 3,950 AF would be available for transfer after subtracting assumed streamflow depletion losses of 13%.
 SEWD also monitors a network of groundwater monitoring wells which are an integral part of their groundwater monitoring program.
 In a groundwater substitution program, groundwater is pumped and used for agricultural purposes in lieu of surface water supplies.
 The equivalent surface water supplies are then not diverted and are made available for transfer.

-SEWD could make a total of approximately 15,220 AF of surface water available for transfer in 2022 through crop idling (approximately 11,270 AF) and groundwater substitution (approximately 3,950 AF).
+SEWD could make a total of approximately 15,220 AF of surface water available for transfer in 2023 through crop idling (approximately 11,270 AF) and groundwater substitution (approximately 3,950 AF).